Home Copycat Recipes Godiva Chocolate Cheesecake

 Tips for Making The Best Cheesecake

-• Do not mix hot butter with the wafers, otherwise, your crust will be greasy.
-Let the butter cool slightly before making the crust.
+• Do not mix hot butter with the crushed wafers.
+This will just make it greasy.
+So, be sure to let it cool before making the crust.

-• Use the back of a glass or a measuring cup to firmly pack the crust mixture onto the bottom of the pan.
-If you don’t press it down, you might be left with a crumbly base.
+• Pack the crust tightly in the pan.
+Use the back of a glass or a measuring cup to press the mixture into the bottom of the pan.

 • Always mix at low speed to incorporate as little air as possible.
-Stop as soon as the ingredients are well-combined.
+Stop as soon as the ingredients are well combined.
+Mixing by hand is the best method.

-• Cover leftover cheesecake with plastic wrap or store in an airtight container.
+• To store: Cover leftover cheesecake with plastic wrap or store it in an airtight container.
 Refrigerate for up to a week.

-• Freeze leftover cheesecake for up to a month.
-Wrap it tightly with plastic wrap and foil, label accordingly, and freeze.
+• To freeze: Wrap it tightly with plastic wrap and foil, label accordingly, and freeze.
 You can freeze either the entire cake or individual slices.

 Slice of Sweet Chocolate Cheesecake with Whipped Cream served on a plate